 Running for 535 miles between Denver and Durango, the trail crosses high alpine mountain passes and drops into beautiful valleys as it traverses the most beautiful portions of the state of Colorado.

-While not technically the highest-elevation portion of the trail, nevertheless this sections stays very high up in the San Juan Mountain Range.
+While not technically the highest-elevation portion of the trail, nevertheless this section stays very high in the San Juan Mountain Range.

 Plan accordingly and pack all the gear you’ll need.
 The first segment of the Silverton to Durango stretch runs from Molas Pass to Engineer Mountain.